Set aside or vary decision

-NCAT can make orders to set aside (overturn) or vary (change) a final decision under clause 9 of the Civil and Administrative Tribunal Regulation 2013.
+NCAT can make orders to set aside (overturn) or vary (change) a final decision in certain circumstances.

 You can apply to set aside or vary a Tribunal decision in either of the following circumstances:

-NCAT decides set aside or vary decision applications 'on the papers' without a hearing.
-Provide as much information and documentation supporting your application as possible.
+Applications to set aside or vary a decision are usually decided 'on the papers' without a hearing.
+You must provide as much information and documentation supporting your application as possible.